softindex/datakernel/examples/global-ot-demo/README.md

 ```
 `PT0S` determines the delay, so in this case the delay is 0 seconds.

-If you want to see forking and merging in edits history, make synchronization delay longer (for example, 20 seconds `PT20S`), and
+If you want to see forking and merging in edits history, make synchronization delay longer (for example, 20 seconds `PT20S`),
 make some modifications for both client applications, and you'll see something like this:

 <img src="http://datakernel.io/static/images/demo-history-graph.png">

 ### Globally
 Another option is to start demo application globally, which means that your client applications will connect to **Master Node**.
-You can start the application globally in **7 steps**
+You can start the application globally in **7 steps**.

 #### 1. Clone DataKernel from GitHub repository and install it:
 ```